 There are several different frameworks that help determine what makes an effective goal, of which SMART is probably the most well known.
 There are many different variation of the model in existence, but in our version SMART stands for: Specific, Measurable, Achievable, Relevant and Time-based.

-Though SMART is perhaps the most well know the the models on goal setting, we also recommend reading up on Lock and Latham’s theory of goal setting.
+Though SMART is perhaps the most well known of the models on goal setting, we also recommend reading up on Lock and Latham’s theory of goal setting.

 For goals to be effective they need to focus on specific areas of performance or improvement.
 If, instead, they relate to general or complex areas, then they are less effective.